 Right above the table there are some filters that will help you sort and refine your results.

-If you tick some keywords and then click on the menu “Select action” right above the first column, you can choose to export all the selected keywords into a list.
+If you select some keywords and then click on the menu “Select action” right above the first column, you can choose to export all the selected keywords into a list.
 Alternatively you can also select all keywords of a group and transfer them all into a list.
 The Toolbox will let you choose which list to use, or allow you to create a new one.

 To know more about lists read the following tutorial: Toolbox List Features, Ideas and Examples.